|Movie Title/Year and Brief Scene Description|

 After arriving in the Antilles, they hitched a ride to the island with two American tourists: Bryan Curt (Al Cliver), and sexy girlfriend Susan Barrett (Auretta Gay), who decided to go scuba diving (topless).
 During her underwater excursion, she was attacked first by a tiger shark, and then a zombie.
 She fought off the zombie with a sharp piece of coral - who then took a big bite out of the shark, until the shark grabbed the zombie's arm and tore it off.

 On the island, Dr. David Menard (Richard Johnson) told them that Anne's father had died, but was revived from his grave through miraculous voodoo.

 In one of the most gruesome and scary eye gouging or 'splinter-into-the-eye' death sequences ever filmed, Dr. Menard's estranged wife Paolo (Olga Karlatos) was at first seen taking a shower.
 A creepy zombie hand emerged at the bathroom window as it spied on her.
-When she realized she was being assaulted, she squished the zombie's fingers in her door, locked it, and then hid behind it to avoid an undead, marauding flesh-eating zombie from attacking.
+When she realized she was being assaulted, she squished the zombie's fingers in her door, locked it, and then hid behind it to avoid the undead, marauding flesh-eating zombie from attacking.
 With great effort and exertion, she struggled to push a large, heavy cabinet over to the locked door to try and blockade it, as it was being splintered.

-Through gaping slats in the door, the zombie reached in and grabbed her by the hair.
+Through gaping slats in the broken-down door, the zombie reached in and grabbed her by the hair.
 It slowly dragged her right eyeball into a serrated shard of wood sticking out - horrifyingly filmed from her POV.
 After her death (off-camera), she was eaten by zombies.

 In the film's blood-splattered climax, a horde of flesh-eating zombies (all rising from their graves) attacked the few human survivors on the island in a siege similar to the one in Night of the Living Dead (1968).